 The Riverside & Parks to the East

-From the city side pick up a bike and head for the Eagle Street & Riverside precinct then head left (east).
-You’ll pass the old Custom House and ride under the Story Bridge for an interesting perspective.
-Continue on to enjoy the green space of New Farm and maybe a stop for coffee on the rivers edge at the historic Powerhouse.
+From the city pick up a bike and head for the Eagle Street & Riverside precinct then head left (east).
+You’ll pass the old Customs House and ride under the Story Bridge for an interesting perspective.
+Continue on to enjoy the green space of New Farm and maybe a stop for coffee on the edge of the river at the historic Powerhouse.
 The riverside suburbs of Teneriffe and Newstead can be found a little further along.

 North of the River to St Lucia